pedrohfmacedo/UVM/README.md

 # UVM

-This repository contains my hardware design functional verification projects using the UVM SystemVerilog or Verilog technique Each project has a folder, where you can find project descriptions and details
+This repository contains my hardware design functional verification projects using the methodology UVM SystemVerilog or Verilog technique
+Each project has a folder, where you can find project descriptions and details

 #### Software